ba-st/Willow/docs/tutorial/Interaction-Affordances.md

 > :computer: indicates the command generates a request to the server.
 This is
 > not always because the server needs information related to the command from
-> the user agent, but because Willow expects the Javascript associated with the
+> the user agent, but because Willow expects the JavaScript associated with the
 > command to be executed after the server completes all necessary processing.

 ## General Affordances

 ### User Agent Execution

-This affordance allows you to configure some javascript code to be run in the browser without notifying the server.
+This affordance allows you to configure some JavaScript code to be run in the browser without notifying the server.
 We already saw an example.

-It uses the Seaside javascript generation support and it's usually used as a basic building block to do more complex behavior on top.
+It uses the Seaside JavaScript generation support, and it's usually used as a basic building block to do more complex behavior on top.

 ### Server Evaluation